exasol-labs/exasol-labs-community-edition/README.md

    - Select the downloaded `.ova` file by clicking on the folder icon and click **Finish**.
    - All optimal settings (CPU, RAM, storage, network) are already preconfigured for you.
 No manual configuration needed.
    - Please do not change any settings of the VM.
 You can raise your Processor/Memory settings to 8 vCPUs, 16 GB RAM at a later stage, the default setting of 4 vCPUs, 8 GB RAM is a good starting point.
+   - The import process usually takes less than 5 minutes to complete.

-4️⃣ **Start the VM**
+4️⃣ **Start the Virtual Machine**
-   - Select the VM and click **Start**.
+   - Select the imported VM and click **Start**.
-   - The system will boot, auto-configure, and log in automatically.
+   - The VM boots and logs in automatically, performs first-start configuration (IP settings), and starts up the Exasol Database.
+   - If you see the green "RUNNING" status in the terminal window, you are ready to go!
+You can close this window.
+Reopen it at any time by clicking the "Chek DB status" icon on the desktop.
+   - The first-start process usually takes less than 2 minutes to complete, all subsequent starts will peform much quicker.
-   - Default login (if needed):
+   - Login to Ubuntu (if required):
      - **Username:** `exasol`
      - **Password:** `exasol`

-✅ Exasol Community Edition will be fully operational within a few minutes.
+✅ That’s it!
+Within minutes, your Exasol Community Edition will be ready to use.
+Continue with the **Getting Started – First Login & Query** chapter described below.
+💡 **Tip: If you want to stop the VM and the Exasol Database please always use the icon "Shutdown DB & Server" on the desktop to ensure a graceful stop of all components.**

 ---